RIT-Software-Engineering/RIT-SE-CODE-BANK/services/notification-service/INTEGRATION.md

 ## Context Contract

-Context is app-defined, but the service uses a standardized app-agnostic structure:
+Context is app-defined, but the service uses a standardized generic structure:

 | Field | Type | Description |
 |-------|------|-------------|